abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 Until...

-An accidental encounter with spirituality literature that explore the concept of Unconditional Love, and a surprised revelation on romantic relationship hidden in the Thomas Hardy’s classic novel, “Far from the madding crowd.”
-I discovered that most world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”
+An accidental encounter with spirituality literature that introduced me to the concept of "Unconditional Love", a surprised revelation on romantic relationship hidden in the Thomas Hardy’s classic novel, “Far from the madding crowd.”
+I also discovered that several major world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”

 I will leave my thoughts on “Far from the madding crowd” for a later article.
 Hereby, I will share the lessons I learned on “unconditional love” from these books: